martincarlin87/coin-app/README.md

 - Add charts by using available sparkline data from CoinGecko responses.
 - Use web sockets instead of polling for real time updates.
 - Abstract front end to reusable components
-- Implement StoryBook to create a component libray.
+- Implement StoryBook to create a component library.
+- Store coin data in local storage so page loads even quicker before being update by fresh request data

 ## License